cantie/app-store-connect-api-php/README.md

 ```

 ## Caching ##
 JWT token are cached for 10 minutes and only be created if doesn't existed or has been expired.
-JWT token is not between clients as defined in src/Client.php
+JWT token is not shared between clients.
+Each client has its own token as defined in src/Client.php
 ```php
 public function generateToken()
 {